sparkflows/sparkflows-docs/docs/databricks/browsing-tables.rst

 Select the relevant ``connection``
 ----------------------

-It will use it for viewing the Databrick database & Tables available.
+It will use it for viewing the Databrick database & Table available.

 .. figure:: ../_assets/configuration/databricks_database.PNG
    :alt: Databricks